 - Shoreline (serving Shoreline and Seattle)

 The Probation Mental Health Specialists hold Master’s Degrees with concentration in the social/behavioral sciences, and have specialized training dealing with mentally ill offenders.
-Probation Officers hold at least a Bachelor’s Degree and are certified Probation Assessment Officers through the Department of Behavioral Health and Recovery (DBHR), meeting all of the educational and experience requirements to conduct DUI alcohol and other drug assessments.
-Probation Officers conduct alcohol and drug assessments in conjunction with in-office presentence evaluations and in-custody evaluations under order of the court.
+Probation Officers hold at least a Bachelor’s Degree.
+Probation Officers conduct alcohol and drug screenings in conjunction with in-office presentence evaluations and in-custody evaluations under order of the court.